How do I buy shares?

 How can I find out how things are progressing?

-For the latest updates, follow us on Facebook, Instagram or Twitter.
-You can also join our e-mail list, there’s a link at the bottom of this page.
+For the latest news, follow us on Facebook, Instagram or Twitter.
+As a member, you will also receive regular updates via our e-mail newsletter.

 If you have any further questions not answered here, please feel free to contact our Treasurer on 01286 830640 or email@example.com